Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 ### `MODULE_REPO`

 The URL for the GitHub repository storing the `lilypad_module.json.tmpl` file.
-The code must be available in a public repository.
+The visibility of the repository must be public.

-The `lilypad_module.json.tmpl` file points to the `DOCKER_REPO` and Lilypad runs the module from the image.
+The `lilypad_module.json.tmpl` file points to a `DOCKER_REPO` and Lilypad runs the module from the image.

 e.g. `"github.com/<github_username>/<github_repo>"`